Minimal access surgery for gynaecology

 About

 Our minimal access gynaecology service uses a range of medical and surgical options to help manage common and potentially debilitating gynaecological conditions such as fibroids (non-cancerous womb tumours), endometriosis, heavy menstrual bleeding, ovarian cysts and polyps.
-Almost all operations are performed as 'keyhole' surgery (small incisions in the abdomen for laparoscopic surgery or via the vagina without incisions for hysteroscopic surgery).
+Almost all operations are performed as 'keyhole' surgery, either via laparoscopic surgery (through small incisions in the abdomen or via hysteroscopic surgery (through the vagina without incisions on the abdomen).

 We have a national reputation for advanced laparoscopic surgery and are recognised as a centre for surgical treatment of complex endometriosis by the British Society of Gynaecological Endoscopy (BSGE).
-We are one of a small number of centres that can offer all treatments for fibroids and in particular laparoscopic surgery for large and multiple fibroids.
-We also have a dedicated endometriosis nurse specialist on our team.
+We are one of a small number of centres that can offer an extensive range of treatments for fibroids and in particular laparoscopic surgery for large and multiple fibroids.
+We also have a dedicated endometriosis and fibroid nurse specialist on our team.

 Conditions and treatments

-Our service uses medical treatments and minimal access surgery to treat gynaecological conditions such as:
+Our service uses medical treatments and we have a wide range of both hormonal and non-hormonal medication available.
+In addition we can provide surgical and radiological procedures to treat gynaecological conditions such as:

-- Fibroids: Treatments include removing fibroids via keyhole surgery or open surgery, uterine artery embolisation (UAE) to cut blood supply to fibroids and keyhole hysterectomy (removal of the uterus)
+- Fibroids: Myomectomy (removing fibroids) via keyhole surgery or open surgery, - uterine artery embolisation (UAE) to cut blood supply to fibroids and keyhole Hysterectomy (removal of the uterus)

-- Ovarian cysts: Ovarian cysts are typically treated with keyhole surgery, including for large tumours
+- Ovarian cysts: Excision or drainage via keyhole surgery, including for large tumours

-- Menorrhagia (abnormally heavy menstrual bleeding): Treatments include Mirena IUS and surgery, including endometrial ablation and resection (destruction or removal of the lining of the womb)
+- Menorrhagia (abnormally heavy menstrual bleeding): Endometrial ablation and resection (destruction or removal of the lining of the womb), and Hysterectomy

 Further online resources